-Members of the Lyon & Turnbull team have selected their favourite pictures to share from our auction.
-Read on to learn more about the pieces they would love to hang on their wall…
+As our Paintings & Works on Paper sale approaches on Thursday 14th July, members of the Lyon & Turnbull team have selected their favourite pictures to share from the auction.
+Read on to learn more about the pieces they would love to hang on their wall...

 Swan’s dynamic and vibrant pastel shows a view of Arbroath harbour.
 With a strong calligraphic quality, it is very much a part of the post-War tradition of Scottish artists such as Morrocco, Fleming, McClure and Henderson Blyth, and one can even find traces of Eardley as well.
 In the late 50’s Swan moved to London where he became friends with William Scott, and then to Milan when he became familiar with the contemporary Italian artists.
 From this moment on Swan’s work took on a more abstracted viewpoint and a final move to Germany in the late 1960’s affirmed this shift.
 He is well-represented in galleries across Europe and is one to watch.

 This floral still life is really quite special.
 George Telfer Bear was born in Greenock and studied at Glasgow School of Art.
 After a spell in Saskatchewan, Canada he returned to Scotland in the early 1920s and settled in Kirkcudbright, where he worked alongside artists such as James Kay, Charles Oppenheimer and Edward Atkinson Hornel.
 Telfer Bear is celebrated as a particularly fine floral painter, and in this vibrant example the influence of the Scottish Colourists is clear.